nianeyna/fontbrowser/README.md

 The button to save your search settings as default doesn't give any feedback that it worked.

+On linux only, if you have a font file with a mixed-case file extension (like .Ttf instead of either .TTF or .ttf) that font will not be included in the font list.

 # ok that's great but how do I download it

 Click on the latest release in the right-hand sidebar and download the correct file for your OS: